IoLanguage/eerie/CONTRIBUTING.md

     ...)
 ```

-Also, notice a space before the `do` keyword.
+Also, notice a space after the `do` keyword.

 ### Line Width